Lorti/manu.ninja/_posts/2016-08-17-inline-svg-how-i-learned-to-stop-worrying-and-love-gzip.md

         <td>103887</td>
     </tr>
     <tr>
-        <td>Some Duplicates</td>
+        <td>Realistic</td>
         <td>85525</td>
         <td>15213</td>
         <td>12029</td>
     </tr>
 </table>

-The icons in `some-duplicates.html` were selected to have different "representative" lengths, similar to what might be used on a real page – most of the icons once, and few of the icons often.
+The icons in `realistic.html` were selected to have different "representative" lengths, similar to what might be used on a real page – most of the icons once, and few of the icons often.

 ```
 <svg class="icon" width="8" height="8" viewBox="0 0 8 8">